 We all use various adjectives when we want to describe someone’s personality.
 Thus, people can be open-minded, sociable, charming or impatient, strong-headed, and ambitious at the same time.
 Have you ever wondered what plays a crucial part in determining dominant personality traits?

 Katherine Briggs and her daughter Isabel Briggs have conducted thorough research and offered a specific classification of personality types based on their dominant preferences.
 These preferences refer to the way people interact with the outer world, make decisions, understand the world around them and approach different tasks in life.
-According to these preferences, there are 16 different Myers-Briggs personality types, having distinctive personality traits that set them apart from others.
+According to these preferences, there are 16 different personality types, having distinctive personality traits that set them apart from others.
 However, dominant preferences are not the only factor that shapes a person’s character.
 Besides genetics and someone’s background, cognitive functions are also responsible for the way someone perceives and interacts with the world around them.

-This article will focus on the exceptional ENTP personality who may not be as frequent among the general population as some other MBTI types, but they represent an intriguing mixture of different characteristics.
+This article will focus on the exceptional ENTP personality who may not be as frequent among the general population as some other personality types, but they represent an intriguing mixture of different characteristics.
 So, keep reading to find out what ENTP stands for and learn more about these preferences, ENTP’s cognitive functions, strengths, and weaknesses.
 This will help you complete the ENTP profile and better understand this extraordinary personality.

 ENTPs, also known as The Debaters, is communicative, friendly, enthusiastic, curious, and like to involve others in exciting intellectual discussions.
 They are also people others turn to when they need a fresh perspective on things or some unorthodox solution to the challenging issue.
 All these personality traits derive from their dominant preferences.